Best Bookmark Managers for Chrome, Firefox, and Edge

 If you do most of your work in the browser, you probably need a bookmark manager to keep everything organized.
 But with all of the options out there, it can be hard to narrow it down.
 This guide will help you find the right bookmark manager, whether you use Chrome, Firefox, or Microsoft Edge.

-When you’re ready to choose a bookmark manager, don’t forget to look at recent reviews to see if it’s well supported and does what it claims to do.
-You can always uninstall the extension if it’s not working for you, or consider using a similar tool like a tab manager.
+When you’re ready to choose a bookmark manager extension, don’t forget to look at recent reviews to see if it’s well supported and does what it claims to do.
+You can always uninstall the extension if it’s not working for you, or try a similar tool like a tab manager or tab saver.

 Best bookmark manager for: